numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 has a few differences that are impossible to implement in a DType that lives outside of NumPy.

 First, we describe the Python API for instantiating ``StringDType`` instances.
-Second, we describe the in-memory representation, heap allocation strategy, and thread safety concerns.
-This is followed by a description of the missing data handling support and support for strict string type checking for array elements.
+Next, we will describe the missing data handling support and support for strict string type checking for array elements.
 We next discuss the cast and ufunc implementations we will define and discuss our plan for a new ``np.strings`` namespace to directly expose string ufuncs in the Python API.
-Finally, we describe out plan to update the ``npy`` and ``npz`` file formats to support writing sidecar data.
+After that, we describe out plan to update the ``npy`` and ``npz`` file formats to support writing sidecar data.
+Finally, we provide an overview of the C API we would like to expose and the details of the memory layout and heap allocation strategy we have chosen for the initial implementation.

 Python API for ``StringDType``